Why This Recipe Works

 Carefully lower 2 pieces of chicken into the pan.
 Adjust the heat to maintain the temperature at 325°F for the duration of cooking.
 Fry the chicken pieces without moving them for 2 minutes.
 Carefully agitate the chicken with a wire-mesh spider or tongs, making sure not to knock off any breading, and cook until the bottom is a deep golden brown, about 3 minutes.
 Carefully flip the chicken and continue to cook until the second side is golden brown, about 2 minutes longer.

 Transfer the chicken to a paper towel–lined plate to drain for 30 seconds, flipping once, then transfer to a wire rack set on a rimmed baking sheet and transfer to the oven to keep warm.
 Repeat with the remaining 2 pieces of chicken.
 Serve with the cream gravy.

-cast iron chicken fryer, 12-inch cast iron skillet, or large wok; rimmed baking sheet; wire rack
+Cast iron chicken fryer, 12-inch cast iron skillet, or large wok; rimmed baking sheet and wire rack